The term beginner’s mind is usually associated with Zen teaching, but I couldn’t help but think of a beginner’s mind according to Jesus.

 In a demanding world of paying the bills just to survive or to work hard in order to keep up with the Joneses, we can lose ourselves and lose sight of Jesus, the source of our peace and direction.

-This world-wide pandemic has been a huge disrupter in our personal world and the world at large.
-It is forcing us all to be beginners.
+The pandemic was a huge disrupter in our personal world and the world at large.
+It forced many to be beginners.

-The term “business as usual” is not possible.
+The term “business as usual” is no longer possible.

 Be a Beginner by Going Back to the Beginning

 Julie Andrews sang, “Let’s start at the very beginning.
 A very good place to start.”